 UK Stem Cell Bank

-Jointly funded by the MRC and the Biotechnology and Biological Sciences Research Council, the UK Stem Cell Bank was established in 2002 to store, characterise and supply ethically-approved, quality-controlled stem cell lines for medical research and treatment.
-The UK’s first two human embryonic stem cell (hESC) lines were approved for deposit in the Bank in May 2004.
+Jointly funded by the MRC and the Biotechnology and Biological Sciences Research Council, the UK Stem Cell Bank was established in 2002 to store, characterise and supply ethically-approved, quality-controlled stem cell lines for medical research and treatment, with a focus on human embryonic stem cell lines (hESC).

 The Bank is an internationally-leading centre of excellence in stem cell banking, and actively supports a number of national and international research and training programmes.

 As well as hESC lines for fundamental and preclinical research, the Bank also stocks EUTCD-Grade stem cell lines for use as starting materials for the development of cellular therapies in humans.

 The UK Stem Cell Bank plays a key role in the governance of UK hESC research.
 UK legislation requires new hESC lines from all UK derivation centres under licence from the Human Fertilisation and Embryology Authority (HFEA) to be deposited in the Bank.